How to Prepare Infant Formula: Perfectly and Safely

 Extending hygiene to the powdered formula means checking to see if your baby’s formula has expired.
 Do not use baby formula with an expiration date or a use date that has passed.

 Baby Formula must be used by the best date.
-Your baby will not get enough calories to grow.
-The formula also starts tasting bad, and bacteria can begin to grow.
+The formula starts tasting bad, and bacteria can begin to grow, putting your infant at risk.

 *Important note* European dates format is always DAY / MONTH / YEAR